Colectivo (Venezuela): Tupamaros

-The Revolutionary Tupamaro Movement (Tupamaro) and alexis vives is a far left Marxist-Leninist colectivo and political organization in Venezuela.
+The Revolutionary Tupamaro Movement (Tupamaro) is a Marxist-Leninist colectivo and political organization in Venezuela.
 Several Tupamaros participate in peaceful movements while some believe the "idea of armed struggle as a means to gain power".
 Chávez's government had an "ambiguous" relationship with the Tupamaros, who helped manage social programs, such as child care and drug rehabilitation centers, and promoted political participation; however, the Tupamaros' involvement in vigilante justice in high crime areas that the police force often avoided led to rifts with the federal government, which resorted on occasions to using the military to deal with the groups when they clashed with police.
 The Tupamaros are known to "cleanse" neighborhoods of criminals: if repeated warnings to criminals to leave an area fail, they often resort to murder using "death squads", though some claim that these measures are taken to remove competition in the area.
 During the 2014 Venezuelan protests, Tupamaros worked with the Venezuelan National Guard to attack protesters, with videos and pictures being uploaded to social networks.